erik-CRISP/crisp-backend-challege/readme.md

 *NOTE*: The port may be different than 7221 depending on how you run the server.

-Note that we are using Entity Framework as an ORM for this scaffold and that the underlying database in sqlite.
+Note that we are using Entity Framework as an ORM for this scaffold and that the underlying database is in sqlite.
 The database should be seeded with data on initialization of the context.

 ## Tables
-There are two tables in the database `Employee` and `Login` The sql statement below defines the schema for the two tables (note the relationship):
+There are two tables in the database: `Employees` and `Login`.
+The sql statement below defines the schema for the two tables (note the relationship):

 ```sql